Moe Dalitz as Mr. Las Vegas opens the Desert Inn Casino

 Moe Dalitz and Howard Hughes

-Moe Dalitz and Howard Hughes played a major role in developing Las Vegas as a gambling and entertainment hub.
+Moe Dalitz and Howard Hughes played major roles in developing Las Vegas into a gambling and entertainment hub.
 While Dalitz was a prominent businessman with ties to organized crime, Hughes was a billionaire entrepreneur and aviator who significantly impacted the aviation, film, and hotel industries.

 Dalitz and Hughes crossed paths in the 1960s when Hughes began investing in the Las Vegas hotel and casino industry.
 At the time, Dalitz was one of the most influential figures in the city’s gambling scene.
 He had already established several successful casinos, including the Desert Inn, the Sands, and the Stardust.